 Supplement E: Cross profiles CD2, CP3, CP5 and CP7

-Cross profile CP2 locates 100 m downstream of CP1 in a straight reach at rkm 45.
-It is characterized by erosion of the right bank, and aggradation on the left side, building a terrace within the river corridor.
-Vertical accretion in form of a natural levee appeared on the left side.
-The riverbed in 2012 was about 20 cm lower than in 1965 (Fig. 4).
-The profile shows a shift of the channel of 11 m from left to right.
-Wetted width expanded from 11 to 13 (1965 to 1990) and narrowed to 11 m (1990 to 2012), whereas the corridor widened about 55 % ( Fig. 5 ).
+Cross profile CP2 is located 100 m downstream of CP1 in a straight reach at rkm 45.
+It is characterized by erosion of the right bank and aggradation on the left side, building a terrace within the river corridor.
+Vertical accretion in the form of a natural levee appeared on the left side.
+In 2012, the riverbed was approximately 20 cm lower than in 1965 (Fig. 4).
+The profile shows a shift in the channel of 11 m from left to right.
+The wetted width expanded from 11 to 13 m (1965 to 1990) and narrowed to 11 m (1990 to 2012), whereas the corridor widened by approximately 55 % ( Fig. 5 ).

 Cross profile CP2.
 See Fig. 1 for location.

 Cross profile CP3 at rkm 44.75 shows a meandering reach with extensive changes.
-Massive erosion on the left bank is accompanied with the development of a flood channel, and accretion of a natural levee, which lead to a widening of the corridor of 54 m (33 m in 1965).
+Massive erosion on the left bank is accompanied by the development of a flood channel and accretion of a natural levee, which led to a widening of the corridor by 54 m (33 m in 1965).
 The channel form changed from an asymmetrical profile to a rectangular profile.
 Wetted width expanded from 13 to 16 to 18 m, along with a lateral channel shift of 20 m.
-Bed height reduced about 30 cm from 1965 to 2012 ( Fig. 5 ).
+Bed height reduced by approximately 30 cm from 1965 to 2012 ( Fig. 5 ).

 Cross profile CP3.
 See Fig. 1 for location.

-Cross profile CP5 (rkm 44.45) is situated 400 m upstream the former milldam of Adamsmühle.
+Cross profile CP5 (rkm 44.45) is situated 400 m upstream from the former milldam of Adamsmühle.
 Instead of a deepening tendency, the riverbed experienced substantial accretion (46 cm from 1965 to 1990) ( Fig. 9 ).
-A second channel separated by an accretion bank evolved between 1965 and 1990.
-The widening tendency at bed level and bankfull stage is the strongest in the set off cross profiles ( Fig. 5 ).
-Bank height is 3 m at both sides, with a levee accretion of about 50 cm on both sides.
-The comparison of the asymmetric channel geometry 1965 and 2012 indicates a phase-shifted flow direction.
+A second channel, separated by an accretion bank, evolved between 1965 and 1990.
+The widening tendency at the bed level and bankfull stage is the strongest in the set of cross profiles ( Fig. 5 ).
+The bank height is 3 m at both sides, with a levee accretion of approximately 50 cm on both sides.
+The comparison of the asymmetric channel geometry in 1965 and 2012 indicates a phase-shifted flow direction.

 Cross profile CP5.
 See Fig. 1 for location.

 Cross profile CP7 at rkm 43.05 is located within a revetment that was built in 1901.
 Changes in the cross profile must therefore be interpreted with caution.
-Increase in bed height, for instance, could be explained by a renewal of the bed armoring.
-Changes in the left bank must be considered as man-made, too.
+An increase in bed height, for instance, could be explained by a renewal of the bed armoring.
+Changes in the left bank must also be considered as man-made.
 The lowering of the right bank floodplain reflects the conversion of a paddock to a riding ground between 1998 and 2003 (per historical aerial photos, available online at www.tim-online.nrw.de).
-The road on the left side bank and the corners of the rectangular profile are stable over all periods.
+The road on the left bank and the corners of the rectangular profile are stable over all periods.
 This circumstance verifies the methodological approach to lower the height values of the DEM-derived cross profile within the wetted width and shows a good accordance between the terrestrially measured values and the LIDAR-measured ones.

 Cross profile CP7.
 See Fig. 1 for location.